markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/set-up/firefly.md

     _If either __Create new project__ button or the __Project Firefly__ type is not available, this means your Adobe Org is not [provisioned with Project Firefly](#request-adobe-project-firefly)._

-    + Create a __Project title__, such as `WKND AEM Asset Compute`.
+    + Create a __Project title__, such as: `WKND AEM Asset Compute`.
     + The __App name__ must be unique across all Firefly applications and is not modifiable later.
-Prefixing the your company or organization's name, and postfixing with a meaningful suffix is a good approach, such as `wkndAemAssetCompute`.
+Prefixing the your company or organization's name, and postfixing with a meaningful suffix is a good approach, such as: `wkndAemAssetCompute`.
         + For self-enablement it is often best to postfix your name to the __App nam__, such as `wkndAemAssetComputeJaneDoe` to avoid collisions with other Project Firefly applications.
     + Under __Workspaces__ add a new environment named `Development`.
     + Under __Adobe I/O Runtime__ ensure __Include Runtime with each workspace__ is selected.
     + Tap __Save__ to save the project.
-1. In the Firefly Project, select the `Development` workspace in the workspace selector on the left.
+1. In the Firefly project, select the `Development` workspace in the workspace selector on the left.
-1. Tap __+ Add Service > API__ to open the __Add an API__ wizard, use this approach to add the following APIs.
+1. Tap __+ Add Service > API__ to open the __Add an API__ wizard, use this approach to add the following APIs:

     + __Experience Cloud > Asset Compute__
         + Select __Generate a key pair__ and tap the __Generate keypair__ button, save the automatically downloaded `config.zip` to a safe location for [later use](#private-key).